Irish Geneaography

 1. Make sure that you are logged in to your free FamilySearch account or the files will remain locked.

 2. Choose the relevant alphabetical index file for your surnames of interest.
 There are approximately 147k images spread across the 8 files that make up this collection, with most files containing about 20k.
-So I recommend you change the image number in the box at the top left of the screen to "quarter" your way through the file to narrow down the range of image numbers that your chosen surnames might fall within.
+I recommend you change the image number in the box at the top left of the screen to "quarter" your way through the file to narrow down the range of image numbers that your chosen surnames might fall within.
 Then use the forward and backward image arrows to move through the cards.

 3. Once you locate an entry (that will look like the image to the right), there should be be a reference number, which you will need to note to look for the document online.
 These references are coded or have abbreviations - the main ones you are probably going to be interested in are,